A Transfer Attack to Image Watermarks: Theoretical Analysis

 \subsection{Notations}

 We adopt $T$ to denote the target decoder and $\left\{S_i\right\}_{i=1}^m$ to represent the $m$ surrogate decoders. $w$ denotes the ground-truth watermark and $x_w$ denotes a watermarked image embedded with $w$. $\delta$ denotes a perturbation that satisfies the constraints of the optimization problem in Equation~\ref{optim-3}.
-For simplicity, we assume the target decoder and surrogate decoders use the same watermark length, which we denote as $n$. $T(\cdot)_j$ and ${S_i}(\cdot)_j$ denote the $j$th bit of the watermarks decoded by $T$ and $S_i$ for an image, respectively.
+We use $n_s$ and $n_t$ to denote the watermark length of surrogate decoders and target decoder respectively, while we define $n=\mathop{min}(n_s,n_t)$. $T(\cdot)_j$ and ${S_i}(\cdot)_j$ denote the $j$th bit of the watermarks decoded by $T$ and $S_i$ for an image, respectively.
 Moreover, we consider inverse watermarks as the target watermarks in our transfer attack.